 What volunteer opportunities do you have for individuals?

 Our Current List of Volunteer Opportunities provides detailed information about each opportunity.
-Browse through the listing to determine the best fit for your interests and talents, and your availability to commit to an on-going shift.
-Check this list periodically since our opportunities can change quickly.
+Browse through the listing to determine the best fit for your interests, talents, and your availability.

 Who currently volunteers at MOM?

 Our current volunteers have a variety of backgrounds, races, experiences, skills, and talents.